 - Rewarding loyalty with frequent shopper programs or coupon codes

 - Coaching agents in customer experience best practices for communicating with empathy and giving them examples of empathy-driven statements

 - Foster a collaborative culture within your contact center, so agents learn how to improve the customer experience from their colleagues

 With tough competition throughout many industry marketplaces, it’s important to make it easy for customers to do business.
 One-click checkout, instant customer service through chatbots, and next-day shipping all are ways to improve customer experience and get ahead of the competition.
 These services are created to simplify the purchase process for customers and ensure they keep coming back.

 Making things easier and reducing customer effort has shown to increase sales exponentially.
 Your customer service team can also reduce customer effort by:

-- Solving customers’ issues the first time around.
+- Improving first call resolution rates and solving customers’ issues the first time around

 5. Collect Customer Feedback